pyroscope/pyrocore/docs/index.rst

 :doc:`overview`, :doc:`installation`, and :doc:`setup`,
 and follow their instructions.
-Otherwise *pyrocore* utilities won't work at all or not properly, if you do not provide an adequate ``config.ini`` file, and also modify the *rTorrent* one to provide some essential data and commands.
+Otherwise *pyrocore* utilities won't work at all or not properly, if you do not provide an adequate :file:`config.ini` file, and also modify the *rTorrent* one to provide some essential data and commands.

 Once you got everything basically working, :doc:`usage`